etiennebacher/altdoc/docs/articles/get-started.md

 of the sections, add new sections or drop irrelevant ones, etc.

-The settings files can include `$ALTDOC` variables which are replaced automatically by `altdoc` when calling `update_docs()`:
+The settings files can include `$ALTDOC` variables which are replaced automatically by `altdoc` when calling `render_docs()`:

   - `$ALTDOC_PACKAGE_NAME`: Name of the package from `DESCRIPTION`.
   - `$ALTDOC_PACKAGE_VERSION`: Version number of the package from `DESCRIPTION`
   - `$ALTDOC_PACKAGE_URL`: First URL listed in the DESCRIPTION file of the package.
   - `$ALTDOC_PACKAGE_URL_GITHUB`: First URL that contains “github.com”
     from the URLs listed in the DESCRIPTION file of the package.
 If no such URL is found, lines containing this variable are removed from the settings file.
   - `$ALTDOC_MAN_BLOCK`: Nested list of links to the individual help pages for each exported function of the package.
 The format of this block depends on the documentation generator.
   - `$ALTDOC_VIGNETTE_BLOCK`: Nested list of links to the vignettes.
 The format of this block depends on the documentation generator.
   - `$ALTDOC_VERSION`: Version number of the altdoc package.

 Also note that you can store images and static files in the `altdoc/` directory.
 All the files in this folder are copied to `docs/` and made